 One of the features of Researcher to Reader is the workshops which are run in several sessions over the two day period.
 In all there is not much more time available than a traditional 2.5 – 3 hour workshop prior to the main event, but this format means there is more reflection time between sessions and does focus the thinking when you are all together.

 Ably facilitated by Bec Evans, Founder at Prolifiko with Dee Watchorn, Product Engagement Manager at De Gruyter and Christine Tulley, the workshop used a process called Empathy Mapping.
-Participants were given handouts with comments made by early career researchers during interviews about the writing process.
+Participants were given handouts with comments made by early career researchers during interviews about the writing process as part of a research programme by Prolifiko.
 This helped us map out the experience of ECRs from their perspective rather than guessing and imposing our own biases.

 We were asked to come up with a problem – for my group it was “How can we help an ECR disseminate their first paper beyond the publication process?”
 And we were then asked to find a solution.
 Our group identified that these people need to understand the narrative of their work that they can then take through blogs, presentations, Twitter and other outlets.
 Our proposal was to create an online programme that only allowed 5 minutes for recording (in the way Screencastify only allows 10 minutes) an understandable explanation of their research that they can then upload for commentary by peers in a safe space before going public.